Monday, September 2, 2024

 Bangkilan

-The Bangkilan is a type of Aswang fabled for their beauty and ferocity and shape-shifting abilities, present in oral mythology and folklore all over from Visayas to Bicol most prominent stories agree they are situated in Palawan
+The Bangkilan is a type of Aswang fabled for their beauty and ferocity and shape-shifting abilities, present in oral mythology and folklore all over from parts of Visayas to Bicol most prominent stories agree they are situated in Palawan

 Bangkilan